dhairyaHere/EVotingSystem/ReadMe.txt

-Title : Poll-Kholl - A service developed by Fruit Salad Technologies Pvt.
-Ltd.
+Title : Poll-Kholl - An Online Voting Service

 Description:
 	Poll-Kholl is an free, easy to use online voting system.
 This site facilitates students living out of